krsukanto/openshift-tekton-june-2022/Day1/README.md

 - it follows many container best practices, it enforces best practice by imposing certain restrictions on our containerized applications
 - Restrictions imposed by CoreOS
   - certain ports like 80 is reserved
-  - our applications aren't supposed used Port 80
+  - our applications aren't supposed to use Port 80
   - containers can only access files and folder within their home directory
   - normally applictions are allowed to run only as non-admin users unlike Kubernetes(where the applications can be executed as admin/non-admin)
   - /var, /etc /, /root folders are restricted.
-Only super users will have access to these folder
+Only super users will have access to these folders
   - we must avoid using container images that doesn't adhere to the above best practices

 ## What would happen if you have installed RHEL on RedHat OpenShift worker nodes